twestpha/DredgeDeepSubmergence/README.md

 ![Deep Submergence](./thumbnail.png)

 This mod is a work in progress.
 Stay tuned for more improvements, features, and content, and report any problems as an issue in github.
+If you want to contribute to this project, please reach out on the [Dredge Mod Discord](https://discord.com/invite/qFqPuTUAmD)!

 # Feature List (Spoiler Free)
 - Dive back into familiar waters as a Submarine